thainnos/LICSTER/devices/remote_io/README.md

 R21-R24        | 1k Resistor_SMD:R_0603_1608Metric            | 4      |                       |
 R11-R14, R19, R20, R27-R42, R45, R46, R48-R50, R52 | 10 Resistor_SMD:R_0603_1608Metric | 28  | |
 R47, R51       | 2k2 Resistor_SMD:R_0603_1608Metric           | 2      |                       |

+<a name="myfootnote1">1</a> Optional a secure element (ATECC508A) can be used on the remote IOs.
+Currently this feature is not implemented in software.

 ## Component Ordering